Common Facebook Ad Statuses and What They Mean

 When you start running Facebook ad campaigns, you’ll see that they progress through various stages, and each of them is marked by a specific status or icon.
 If you’re new to Facebook advertising, it’s easy to get confused wondering what each Facebook ad status means and what to about them

 In this guide, we’re going to break down all Facebook ad statuses you might encounter in the process of running your campaigns.
-You’ll learn what they mean, how they impact ad delivery and performance, and what to do about them.
+You’ll learn what they mean, how they impact ad delivery and campaign performance, and what to do about them.

 First, let’s start with the basic Ad Status icons you can see in your Ads Manager.